shuaikaishi/PGMSU/README.md

 # Probabilistic Generative Model for Hyperspectral Unmixing Accounting for Endmember Variability

-The code in this toolbox implements the "Probabilistic Generative Model for Hyperspectral Unmixing Accounting for Endmember Variability".
+The code in this toolbox implements the "Probabilistic Generative Model for Hyperspectral Unmixing Accounting for Endmember Variability" and "[Variational Autoencoders for Hyperspectral Unmixing with Endmember Variability](https://ieeexplore.ieee.org/document/9414940)".
 More specifically, it is detailed as follow.
 ![](./fig/framework.png)